A joint presentation by Infostretch and Scholastic Publishing

 Josh: Great.
 Okay, I think that concludes our Q & A. I appreciate your time, both you, Ram, and Sridhar’s time.
 Thanks everyone for joining us.

 We also have a great promotion running right now, which you can take advantage of a free, no-obligation assessment with one of our QE experts.
-To get a free assessment, simply go to bit.ly/infostretch_qe_go.
+Take a free QE Assessment.
 That concludes our webinar for today, if you have any questions or any input, e-mail us or contact us info at infostretch.com.
 Thanks for joining us today, we appreciate your time.